apnadkarni/blt/man/vector.rst

   **-frequencies** *vecName*
    Specifies the vector to store the frequencies of the transform.

+  Reference: This was contributed by Andrea Spinelli (spinellia@acm.org).

 *vecName* **length** ?\ *newSize*\ ?

   Queries or resets the number of points in *vecName*.  *NewSize* is a